-To get the highest-value coaching and guidance in the shortest possible time, we turned to our special guest John Sheridan, a best-selling author and business coach, on a recent episode of The Virtual CISO Podcast.
-John Verry, Pivot Point Security CISO and Managing Partner, hosts the show as always.
+To get much-needed advice on bridging the “IT/C-Suite divide,” best-selling author and business coach John Sheridan was our guest on a recent episode of The Virtual CISO Podcast.
+Hosting the show was John Verry, Pivot Point Security CISO and Managing Partner.

 “This may come as unwelcome news to some of your audience,” John Sheridan remarks.
 “But when the CEO or CFO is looking at any kind of spend, any kind of investment, the first question probably is: ‘How does this help me find new customers or keep my existing customers?’
 That’s about it.”

 “They’re probably also thinking that anything to do with the IT world is an expense, a necessary evil, something that is not revenue-generating and therefore doesn’t really deserve a heck of a lot of their time,” adds John.
 “Yes, some will likely be—particularly given whatever experiences they might’ve had—more sensitive to the idea of risk management.
 Of not letting bad things happen.
 But first and foremost, I think they’re looking at whatever spend it is and asking, ‘What am I getting back here?
 And do I really need to invest in this?’”

 John continues: “The drive is to cut expense, not spend more.
 So, what’s the justification?
 And I think particularly CFOs are trained to think in dollars and cents, not necessarily in more abstract terms like risk or quantifying those difficult-to-quantify things.